Contractors do need a website in order to establish brand credibility and acquire new customers online.

 So, why exactly does your contractor business need to have a website?
 There are more than a few reasons, but here are some of the most prominent.

-A website is one of the quickest ways to vet a business and not even having one is the quickest way to turn off a potential customer.
+A website is one of the quickest ways to vet a business; not even having one is the quickest way to turn off a potential customer.

 Even for companies who experience success with word of mouth – and this comes in other forms like advertising in phone books, local free papers, Craigslist (basically anything that doesn’t cost that much money – it can only last so long, and then you’re back to fishing for those word of mouth referrals.

 This is why contractors need a website.
-Ultimately, your business should be constantly marketing itself because no matter how busy you are, there can come a dip and that dip can last far longer than you are comfortable with.
+Ultimately, your business should be constantly marketing itself because no matter how busy you are, there can come a dip that can last far longer than you are comfortable with.

 Let’s say that you have finally realized just how important a website is to any business out there and decide to take the plunge into the digital world.
 It cannot be emphasized enough that you should absolutely not do your own website.

-I know what you are thinking: it’s far cheaper to do your own website.
+I know what you think: it’s far cheaper to do your own website.
 And that isn’t wrong, but spending money on your website now will not only save you a ton of headaches in the long run, but you will probably make that money back if your website is maintained properly.

-If you spend time designing and maintaining your own website, that just means that other areas of your business are not getting the attention that they need.
+If you spend time designing and maintaining your website, that just means that other areas of your business are not getting the attention they need.
 And when your business is not getting optimal attention in each area, there will be dips and lags that can lead to a downturn in business.

-Don’t be cheap for the sake of being cheap; it can really hurt your website and your business, in the long run, to do your website yourself.
+Don’t be cheap for the sake of being cheap; it can really hurt your website and your business in the long run to do your website yourself.

 Almost as important as having easy-to-find contact information is that your website has to be easy to read.
 This is both in a visual sense and in terms of content.
 More than ever, online users have a short attention span.
-If you give them content that is visually difficult to read or that is lumped into long-form, they will skip right by it.
+If you give them content that is visually difficult to read or that is lumped into long form, they will skip right by it.

-If it is done right, though, your business should see a steady stream of customers that not only visit your website but make the jump into using your services or products altogether.
+If it is done right, your business should see a steady stream of customers that visit your website and jump into using your services or products altogether.